North Carolina Unemployment Benefits

 - In North Carolina, the weekly benefit amount is calculated by adding wages in the last two base period quarters, dividing it by 52 and rounding it to the next lower whole Dollar

-Every applicant will receive a Wage Transcript and Monetary Determination.
+You will receive a Wage Transcript and Monetary Determination.
 This letter will contain all the necessary information about you, including all the employers you’ve worked for and the wages you’ve received.

 The Wage Transcript and Monetary Determination letter will also contain information on your probable weekly benefit, maximum benefit amount, and the number of weeks you will receive benefits.
 You are expected to read this letter and verify if your wages are correct.